 After a day of traveling the city, Jerry takes bus B back to his hotel.
 He has captured lots of videos and photos during his travels and hopes to use AI to automatically edit, voice-over and render them into several video clips for social media.
 However, due to the limitation of his smartphone's performance, it cannot handle this complex task.
 Therefore, Jerry submits a request to Operator O for temporary group service.

-Operator O analyzes the requirement of Jerry, and Bus B’s location, route, and possible nearby devices, then arranges a temporary group with vehicle , which is traveling on the same route.
+Operator O analyzes the requirement of Jerry, and Bus B’s location, route, and possible nearby devices, then arranges a temporary group with vehicle X and vehicle Y, which is traveling on the same route.

-Operator O develops an intelligent task allocation plan that considers estimated travel routes and potential changes among group members, such as predicting to along the route of future travel can be added to the group later, allowing for timely adjustments to task assignments.
+Operator O develops an intelligent task allocation plan that considers estimated travel routes and potential changes among group members, such as predicting to vehicle Z along the route of future travel can be added to the group later, allowing for timely adjustments to task assignments.

-While the bus is in operation, according to the task plan, some data is transferred from Jerry’s smartphone to vehicle for processing, while some data is sent to for processing.
+While the bus is in operation, according to the task plan, some data is transferred from Jerry’s smartphone to vehicle X for processing, while some data is sent to vehicle Y for processing.

-no longer accepts new data processing tasks and exits the group after completing its assigned tasks and sending back the results.
+As vehicle Y suddenly becomes unable to continue providing computing power, it no longer accepts new data processing tasks and exits the group after completing its assigned tasks and sending back the results.

-.
+As vehicle Z enters from another intersection, it joins the group under the management of operator O. .
 Jerry’s smartphone sends the remaining data to base station Y for processing.

 After all the data has been processed, the results are sent back to Jerry’s device in a secure way.
 Once Jerry verifies the video clips, Operator O cancels the temporary group.